troclaux/notes/software_engineering.md

 ## software architecture patterns

 - cohesion: how much elements of the module are functionally related
-- coupling: degree of interdependence between software modules
+- coupling: how dependent parts of a system are on each other

 > [!TIP]
 > ideal software architecture: